 These representations are induced during training.
 Words whose semantic component is stronger (\eg content words such as nouns or verbs) will have a more informative semantic component.
 Words with a more structural role (\eg function words such as prepositions or conjunctions) will have a more informative compositional component.
 Both components would probably be equally strong for any content-altering modifier (such as \e{fake}) or for a verb which functions as a hub for the event it signals.

 Dependency relations can also be encoded explicitly.
-This keeps the composition information outside a word's representation, and allows different combinations to take syntactic information into account. \newcite{Liu2015} used recursive neural networks to make the augmented dependency paths more compact.
-First, the (shortest) dependency path between two entities is augmented with the sub-trees dominated by each head word along the path.
-Each word has a dual representation: of its semantics, and of the subtree it dominates.
-Dependency relations also have a vector representation.
-The network assembles the representation of a phrase connecting two entities recursively, using the augmented dependency path and the dependency relation representations.
+This keeps the composition information outside a word's representation, and allows different combinations to take syntactic information into account. \newcite{Liu2015} encode augmented dependency paths .
+They use vector encodings of dependency relations and dual representations for words: a word's semantics, and the subtree it dominates.
+The (shortest) dependency path between two entities is augmented with the subtrees dominated by each head word along the path.
+The network recursively assembles the representation of a phrase which connects two entities, using the augmented dependency path and the dependency relation representations.
 Figure \ref{fig:liu2015rec} illustrates.